 Hostos Community College is a commuter school; there are no residences or dormitories on campus.
 To date, there are no off-campus student organizations.
-The College is open from 7:00 am to 10:00 pm, Monday through Saturday and 7:00 am through 6:00 pm on Sundays.
+The College opens at 7:00 am and closes for business at 10:30 pm, Monday through Saturday and 7:00 am through 6:00 pm on Sundays.
 Access to campus buildings is limited to faculty, staff, students, guests and visitors who are conducting official college business.

 All students, faculty and staff should possess a College ID card which must be used to access the main campus buildings through the access control turnstile systems but must be either displayed and/or presented upon request by a College official or Public Safety personnel.
 The Library is open to students, faculty, staff, as well as other CUNY students.
-Library hours are posted in the calendar/hours tab on the web at http://commons.hostos.cuny.edu/library/.
+Library hours are posted in the calendar/hours tab on the web at https://hostos.libcal.com/hours/.
 During midterms and finals, the Library may have extended hours to accommodate students.
 The College reserves the right to refuse entry or remove anyone regardless of status for rule infractions or safety reasons.